SanHalacoglu/GameOn/documentation/M4_Requirements_and_Design.md

     - **Detailed Flow for Each Independent Scenario**:
         1. **Looking for Group**:
-            - **Description**: When clicking the “Find Group” button in the app, you will be prompted to select a game you wish to play.
-Indicate how important matching language preference, chattiness, time zone, and age range is to you.
-Once you have entered the data, you will click a confirm dialogue and be transferred to a queue/loading screen.
+            - **Description**: When clicking the “Find Group” button in the app, the user is entered into the matchmaking queue, and once a group is found or the timeout is reached a popup appears informing the user of the matchmaking status.
             - **Primary actor(s)**: User
             - **Main success scenario**:
-                1. Once a group is found, we create a Discord server for the group and it is added to the Group's database.
-Actor is transferred to the "Existing Group" screen.
+                1. User clicks the “Find Group” button.
+                2. A matchmaking request is submitted, and the user is in the matchmaking queue.
+                3. The app polls for the matchmaking status.
+                4. A group is found and the success popup is displayed.
+                5. The new group appears in the "view existing group" section
             - **Failure scenario(s)**:
                 - 1a.
-If there are not enough people matching your preferences in the queue, after a defined timeout users will be kicked from the queue and returned to the “Find Group” screen.
+Not enough users in queue, After a timeout, the system removes the user from matchmaking queue and displays a timeout popup.

 <a name="fr4"></a>